Skip to Main Content

 Nomination Process

-This award requires nomination by an AHLA member; self-nominations are not accepted.
-Members are encouraged to identify and nominate colleagues who exemplify outstanding commitment to IDEA principles.
-Members currently serving on the AHLA Board of Directors are not eligible for consideration.
+This award requires nomination by a member; self-nominations are not accepted.
+Members are encouraged to identify and nominate colleagues who exemplify outstanding commitment to professional excellence and inclusive merit-based practices.
+Members currently serving on the Board of Directors are not eligible for consideration.

 Nominations are accepted year-round.
 The Review Period occurs in October each year.
 Nominations submitted during the Review Period will automatically be considered for the following year's award cycle.